5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 A coherence.
 An inner alignment that doesn’t require force.

-He realizes what the workshop has been doing all along: not removing his intensity, not stripping his individuality, not replacing his mind with doctrine—teaching him to hold complexity without breaking.
+The Charioteer realizes what the workshop has been doing all along: not removing intensity, not stripping individuality, not replacing mind with doctrine—but teaching them to hold complexity without breaking.

 The voice says, “This is synthesis.”